 September 20th, 2015

-UPDATE 10/4/17: While acknowledging that the complaint raises possible concerns with the conclusions of a study backing the supplement’s memory claims, a federal judge has dismissed a lawsuit filed by the FTC and New York State Attorney General against the marketers of Prevagen.
-The lawsuit, which followed a TINA.org investigation into the supplement and complaint to the FTC, charged Quincy Bioscience with making false and unsubstantiated claims that Prevagen improves memory, provides cognitive benefits, and is “clinically shown” to work.
-However, the case was dismissed without prejudice meaning regulators can refile their complaint if they so choose.
+UPDATE 11/16/17: The FTC and New York State Attorney General are appealing a federal judge’s decision to dismiss a lawsuit filed by the agency and the AG against the marketers of Prevagen.
+The suit, which followed a TINA.org investigation into the supplement and complaint to the FTC, charged Quincy Bioscience with making false and unsubstantiated claims that Prevagen improves memory, provides cognitive benefits, and is “clinically shown” to work.
+While ordering that the case be tossed, the federal judge acknowledged that the suit raised possible concerns with the conclusions of a study backing the supplement’s memory claims.
 Below is TINA.org’s original story on its findings.

 More than one in three people over 70 suffer from a form of memory loss and with aging baby boomers now approaching their later decades, it is estimated that more than 10 million Americans are going to develop some form of brain disease.
 Meanwhile, supplements that claim to help brain function are flooding the market.